netgloo/benjamin/readme.md

 #### Troubleshooting

-Do to GitHub's API rate limits, can happen that you will get an error like this when you run `composer install`:
+Due to GitHub's API rate limits, can happen that you will get an error like this when you run `composer install`:

 ``` bash
 Loading composer repositories with package information